ygda-org/programming-guide/sections/section-3.md

 # Improving our player

-Right now, our player can walk left and right and can also fall off a cliff!
-However, we can't jump off the cliff, so lets fix that.
+Right now, our player has the ability to walk left, to walk right, and to fall of a cliff!
+However, we can't jump off the cliff yet, so lets fix that.

 ## Using an Input Map